UMWEDU/umw-residencelife-sync/_pages/before-you-arrive.md

 <strong>NOTE</strong>:  The University of Mary Washington does not provide storage for luggage, boxes, or the UMW provided furniture listed above.
 Everything you bring must fit in your room.

 <strong>NOTE</strong>:  Label all boxes with last name, first initial, building, room number.
 Forgot your building and room?
-Check <a href="https://umw-residence.symplicity.com/index.php/pid789120?">Symplicity Residence</a>
+Check <a href="https://umw.starrezhousing.com/starrezportal">the Housing Portal</a>.